Pillar Wealth Management LLC logo

 3. Meet With the Advisor

-If you want to know how to find an independent financial advisor, you should follow these steps.
+To know how to find an independent financial advisor, follow these steps.

 1. Use a Search Engine

 Choosing the right independent financial advisor is like maintaining social media.
 Before you choose an advisor, you need to do market research first by searching on the internet.
-As geo location data do, you need to make sure that the advisor is accessible and you can meet personally.
-Similar to social media where you need to pay attention to product development, content profile and content measurement, measure ad performance and ads profile, measure content performance, and so on, you also need to consider the advisor’s credibility, such as what kind of advice they offer, their previous work, their marketing strategy, and much more.
+As geo-location data does, you need to make sure that the advisor is accessible and you can meet them in person.
+Similar to social media where you need to pay attention to product development, content profile and content measurement, ad performance and ads profile, and content performance, you also need to consider the advisor’s credibility, such as what kind of advice they offer, their previous work, their marketing strategy, and much more.
 You can also use previous clients’ testimonials like audience insights on social media.

 2. Read Reviews